Kickskii/G15ae-Bible/The Plan Outline.md

-how to use premade RyzenAdj scripts to do percore for every core one by one going from high to low this time cause time is of the essence what error look like why even a single error at any point is bad using y cruncher for main testing having a final test involving 6 iterations of Y cruncher on every core as well as 2 hours of Prime95 on each core
+how to use premade RyzenAdj scripts to do percore for every core one by one going from high to low this time cause time is of the essence what error look like why errors are bad what the tools ie Y cruncher and P95 are and why do we use them having a final test involving 6 iterations of Y cruncher on every core as well as 2 hours of Prime95 on each core

 after finishing noting down all performance metrics in the excel sheet/notepad/mobile notes app by doing CPU benchmarks